Uinta County is named for the Uinta Mountains which were named after the Uintah Native American Tribe.

 Contractor: Harvey Booth and William McDonald of Evanston

 Description: The building faces west and is a two story red colored brick, concrete and glass structure.
 The building is located on landscaped grounds in the center of Evanston.
 The west front of the old “T” shaped courthouse has a high portico supported by two large Ionic sandstone columns rising to a pediment at the roof line.
 The entrance is arched with stone trim and has a semi-circular fanlight over the front entrance.
 The roof is hipped and covered with ceramic tiles.
 The interior has a central stair hall, with offices flanking both sides.
 Ceiling and wall surfaces are pressed metal and plaster.
 Around the old courthouse is the modern “U” shaped section with a “U” shaped hallway extending up to the roof.
 On the second story, the County District Court courtroom is located at the southwest side of the second story.
 The County Circuit Court courtroom is located on the northwest side of the second story.
-The building houses the District Court and Circuit Court of the 3rd Judicial District.
+The building houses the County District Court and County Circuit Court of the 3rd Judicial District.
 The jail was completed in 1873 and formed part of the courthouse built in 1873 to 1874.
 In 1887, a new jail was built by the Pauly Jail Building and Manufacturing Company of St. Louis.
 The jail portion of the courthouse was then converted into office space and a storage area.
 A building between the two was the jailer’s residence.
 The two story west Georgian Revival section was added in 1910.
 The architect was G A Graves and the contractor was W H Armstrong.
 In 1984 the north and south glass walled additions were constructed.
 The architect was Cornwall, Evans & Fife and the contractor was Overthrust Constructors, Inc.